-In this post we address ways to help you better manage your pipeline to increase sales and boost your customer retention rate.
+In this post, we address ways to better manage your pipeline, to increase sales and boost your customer retention rate.

 What is a sales pipeline?

-Before we get started with some actionable strategies, let’s define what we mean by a sales pipeline.
+Before we launch into the actionable strategies, let’s define what we mean by a sales pipeline.

-A sales pipeline should not be confused with a sales funnel, a sales pipeline illustrates the steps a sales team should take in order to qualify leads and close deals, whereas a sales funnel is the theoretical journey a buyer takes towards making a purchase.
+A sales pipeline should not be confused with a sales funnel.
+A sales pipeline illustrates the steps a sales team should take in order to qualify leads and close deals, whereas a sales funnel is the theoretical journey a buyer takes towards making a purchase.

-Though pipeline stages may differ from company to company and even by product, there are five best practices when it comes to improving your sales pipeline management process.
+Though pipeline stages may differ from company to company and even by product, there are five best practices when it comes to improving your sales pipeline management.

 2. Focus on the ‘warmest’ leads

-Identify your high value leads by viewing the sales activities for each one to see which are the most engaged.
-Then you can focus on the best opportunities.
-Drop those that are taking up too much of your time without offering any success.
+Identify your high-value leads by viewing the sales activities for each one to see which are the most engaged.
+Focus on the best opportunities and drop those that are taking up too much time with little promise of success.

 Dropping leads that have been in the pipeline for a while can be hard to do.
-However, If they don’t seem interested after months’ of nurturing, or if they can’t be contacted, it’s unlikely you’ll be able to push them to the next stage of the pipeline.
+However, if they don’t seem interested after months’ of nurturing or if they can’t be contacted, it’s unlikely your team will be able to push them to the next stage of the sales pipeline.

 Learn how to identify worthless leads early on, so you can use your time more productively.
-Here are some clues that a lead might not be worth your effort:
+Some clues that a lead might not be worth the effort:

-- If the company or individual you’re dealing with doesn’t fit your buyer persona.
+- The company or individual you’re dealing with doesn’t fit your buyer persona

-- If they’re in a geographic location you’ll struggle to serve.
+- They’re in a geographic location you’ll struggle to serve

-- If they keep responding to messages, but take no other actions to suggest interest (I.e. downloading eBooks, subscribing to newsletters, but no response to demo requests, etc.)
+- They keep responding to messages, but take no other actions to suggest interest (I.e. downloading eBooks, subscribing to newsletters, but no response to demo requests, etc.)